rocky-jaiswal/my_blogs/content/2023-09-16-java-reactive-composed.md

 One main thing to note here is that this problem kicks in when we have heavy I/O since the request handling thread is just waiting while at the same time requests are piling up.
 This waiting can be due DB calls, or network requests etc. In a world where there are a lot of services calling each other (microservices) this problem is very common.

 But worry not the folks at Java say - we have a “Reactive” model.
 All major Java frameworks acknowledge this problem and provide a solution (like Spring Webflux).
+Also see [Asynchronicity to the Rescue?](https://projectreactor.io/docs/core/release/reference/index.html#_asynchronicity_to_the_rescue)

 ![interconnected pipes](/images/pipes_16092023.png)